Do you know it’s Much More Expensive to Install New Automatic Doors than to Repair your old one?

 How Often Should Preventative Service be Performed?

 UTS Group highly recommends you to get preventative service twice/year to ensure that doors continue to function smoothly.
-In Canada, you’ll want to schedule preventative maintenance in the fall to keep doors running smoothly through the holiday season and again in spring to remove salt build-up as well as look for wear and tear from the ice and snow.
+In Canada, you’ll want to schedule preventative maintenance in the fall to keep doors running smoothly through the holiday season and again in spring to remove salt build-up as well as look for the wear and tear from the ice and snow.